Should the US Use Hydraulic Fracturing (Fracking) to Extract Natural Gas?

 There are serious environmental impacts underlying these concerns and these adverse environmental impacts need to be prevented, reduced and, where possible, eliminated as soon as possible.
 Absent effective control, public opposition will grow, thus putting continued production at risk.
 Moreover, with anticipated increase in U.S. hydraulically fractured wells, if effective environmental action is not taken today, the potential environmental consequences will grow to a point that the country will be faced a more serious problem.
 Effective action requires both strong regulation and a shale gas industry in which all participating companies are committed to continuous improvement.

 The Environmental Protection Agency (EPA) wrote in its Nov.
-3, 2011 publication "Plan to Study the Potential Impacts of Hydraulic Fracturing on Drinking Water Resources" on water.epa.gov:
+3, 2011 publication “Plan to Study the Potential Impacts of Hydraulic Fracturing on Drinking Water Resources” on its website:

 “Natural gas plays a key role in our nation’s clean energy future.
 Recent advances in drilling technologies—including horizontal drilling and hydraulic fracturing—have made vast reserves of natural gas economically recoverable in the US.
 Responsible development of America’s oil and gas resources offers important economic, energy security, and environmental benefits…